Nava Puliyur Temples: Origin

 Patanjali and Vyaghrapada, also known as tiger legged Rishi wanted to see the celestial dance of Shiva.
 Shiva asked them to come on the day of Thaippusam.
 As per the advice of the Lord, Vyaghrapada and Patanjali came on that particular day and prayed to Shiva, for getting Moksha.Shiva, in turn, asked them to worship the nine Puliyurs known as 'Nava Puliyur' and complete the journey at Srirangam.
 The spiritual journey made the devotees to feel that Ranganatha of Srirangam and Nataraja of Chidambaram are two forms of the God.
 They worshipped the following nine Shiva temples.

 Perumpatrapuliyur

 Chidambaram is also known as 'Porpuliyur' and 'Thillai'.
-Of the Pancha Bhoota Stalam dedicated to Shiva, this refers to the Earth.
+Of the Pancha Bhoota Stalam dedicated to Shiva, this refers to the Space.
 Along with the routine pujas of Nataraja, pujas are held to Patanjali and Vyaghrapada.
 The puja of Patanjali is known as Vaitheeka and the puja of Vyagrapada is known as Pushpartchana.
-In this temple there are five sabhas known as Chitrambalam, Ponnambalam, Perambalam, Nritha Sabha and Raja Sabha.
+In this temple there are five sabhas known as Chitsabha, Kanakasabha, Devasabha, Nritta Sabha and Raja Sabha.